etw3gh/wfs/README.md

                 secret              wfs secret only known to developers id                  unique FourSquare venue id

+        venuename
+                secret              wfs secret only known to developers name                all or part of the name

         mayors
                 secret              wfs secret only known to developers

         weakest
-                secret              wfs secret only known to developers how_many            limit results to this number sorted by weakest venue
+                secret              wfs secret only known to developers howmany             limit results to this number sorted by weakest venue